jovenJalejandro9/API-koriNGO/demo2.md

             ]

 ### List every Users [GET]
-Return a list of your users
+Return a list of the users

 + Parameters
-  + filter: "%7B%22zone%22%3A%22Chiclayo%22%7D" (string, optional) - Different filters we are goinf to use.
-Originaly this filter is {'zone':'Chiclayo'}
+  + filter: "%7B%22porfessions%22%3A+%22teacher%22%7D" (string, optional) - Different filters we are goinf to use.
+In this example we are using {"porfessions": "teacher"}

 + Response 200
   [User Collection][]

 ### Create a User [POST]
 Creates a new User.
+You should fill in the every fields.

 + Request (application/json)

         {
           "id_user": 1,